 But, when it comes to smoking, I have concerns.

 Smoking is diametrically opposed to the idea of “being healthy.”
-I'd bet if we took a survey of people who hire personal trainers, we'd find most of them did not smoke and had strong opinions on fitness trainers who did smoke.
+I'd bet that if we surveyed people who hire personal trainers, we'd find most of them did not smoke and had strong opinions on fitness trainers who did smoke.

-Because of this, I believe personal trainers who smoke will be discriminated against by potential clients.
+Because of this, I believe potential clients will discriminate against personal trainers who smoke.

 True story: I was once discriminated against by a potential client when I mentioned I like diet coke – Diet Coke!
 I told her more about her gym equipment (she had her own gym) in 30 seconds than her previous trainer did in 5 years, yet she just couldn't get past the fact I drank diet coke.
 If drinking diet coke lost me a client, what chance do smokers have?

 Fact: Most non-smokers are very good at smelling cigarette odor on people who smoke.
-Cologne won't hide the smell unless a lot was used.
+Cologne won't hide the smell unless a lot is used.

 Cologne can be another problem because fitness trainers need to keep it to a minimum.
-Not only can one person's good smell be another person's bad smell, but there is also the fact cologne use might aggravate asthma.
+Not only can one person's good smell be another person's bad smell, but cologne use might also aggravate asthma.

 Tip. cigarette order can also trigger an asthma attack!

-- If you lie and say no, they will know your lying
+- If you lie and say no, they will know you are lying.

-- If you say “I'm trying to quit” that can work for a while, but you better be prepared to quit, because the client will keep asking about it until you do quit.
+- If you say, “I'm trying to quit,” that can work for a while, but you better be prepared to quit because the client will keep asking about it until you do.

 I'm not kidding.
 This discrimination is real.
 It will impact how much money you can make.